datacamp/courses-introduction-to-python/chapter2.md

 After measuring the height of your family, you decide to collect some information on the house you're living in.
 The areas of the different parts of your house are stored in separate variables for now, as shown in the script.

 *** =instructions
-- Create a list, `areas`, that contains the area of the hallway, kitchen, living room, bedroom and bathroom, in this order.
+- Create a list, `areas`, that contains the values of the predefined variables, in the same order.
 - Print `areas` with the `print()` function.

 *** =hint
 - You can use the variables that have already been created to build the list: `areas = [hallway, kitchen, ...]`.
+Don't use quotes, as you're refering to variables here!
 - Put `print(areas)` in your script to print out the list when submitting.

 *** =pre_exercise_code